‘Conan Exiles’ Xbox One Patch Released To Fix Pressing Issues, Funcom Teases Combat Combos

 A major gameplay issue is also resolved with this update.
 Conan Exiles players experienced long delays between selecting a weapon or item in their inventory wheel and when it actually became usable.
 Even if a player was able to get past all the crashes, this made the game nearly unplayable because it means almost certain death if it takes several seconds to equip a weapon.

-Here is the complete list of fixes being released with the first Conan Exiles patch:
+Here is the complete list of fixes being released with the first Conan Exiles patch.

 - You can now rent your own server